Why is it important

 B.Grimm Power is committed to promoting a net positive impact on biodiversity by encouraging our power plants to participate in natural resource conservation and forestation.
 We also support natural watershed conservation activities in collaboration with the government, private sectors and local communities.

-- The ABP power plant group collaborates with government sectors and private sectors in preparing a 5-years master plan (2024-2028) for the sustainable management and development of Khlong Tamru
+- Sustainable watershed management, with the ABP power plant group collaborating with government agencies, local communities, and the private sector to develop a five-year master plan (2024–2028) for the sustainable management and development of Khlong Tamru.

-- The BPLC1 power plant participated in the “Let’s Zero Together” project, organised by Laem Chabang Industrial Estate Authorities at Baan Laem Chabang Community Mangrove Learning Centre, Chonburi.
+- The BPLC1 Power Plant participated in mangrove planting, planting 200 mangrove trees as part of the “Let’s Zero Together: Plant for a (Low-Carbon) Sustainable Future” activity, organised by the Laem Chabang Industrial Estate Office, at the Ban Laem Chabang Community Mangrove Learning Centre, Chonburi Province.

 Waste Management